Requirements

 Potential Advisors for Economics Majors

-Please note: Faculty members of the Economics Department come from many different colleges at Cornell (Arts & Sciences, the ILR School, CALS, CHE, etc).
-Economics majors from the College of Arts & Sciences must have an advisor whose primary appointment is in the College of Arts & Sciences, and thus there are many faculty who teach Economics courses who are ineligible to be your advisor.
-Of course, you should feel welcome to get advice from any faculty member at Cornell, even if they are not your official advisor.
+Please note: Faculty members of the Economics Department come from many different colleges at Cornell (Arts & Sciences, the ILR School, CALS, CHE, etc.).
+Economics majors from the College of Arts & Sciences must have an advisor whose primary appointment is in the College of Arts & Sciences.
+There are many faculty who teach Economics courses who are ineligible to be your advisor.
+You are welcome to get advice from any faculty member at Cornell, even if they are not your official advisor.

 Changing Your Advisor

 It is possible to change your advisor.
-To do so, please email the Director of Undergraduate Studies (econdus@cornell.edu) with (i) a short explanation for why you would like to change your advisor, and (ii) your preferences for a new advisor.
-Much as for new majors, we cannot guarantee that you will receive your top choice, so please list at least your top three choices.
+To do so, please email the Director of Undergraduate Studies (econdus@cornell.edu) with a short explanation for why you would like to change your advisor, and your top 3 preferences for a new advisor.
+We cannot guarantee that you will receive one of your top choices.

 Arrangements with Specific Faculty: